Juan Ignacio Molina: Published work

 The impact that such ideas caused confusing episode were an ex-student of Molina, the illustrious Ronzoni, censor of the University of Bologna, accused him of heresy and the Bishop of Bologna ordered a council of theologians to examine his work.
 Logically, that committee found nothing against the faith in his writings and authorized their publication.
 Despite this, his Analogías could not be published for a long time because of the lateness of the bishop's decision, and only its original in Spanish was preserved in Italy.
-It can be argued that this deprived Darwin – who quotes Molina numerous times – and his supporters from powerful backgrounds and arguments, and cost Molina himself the chance to be known as one of the forerunners of the theory of evolution.
+This may have cost Molina the chance to be known as one of the forerunners of the theory of evolution.
+Charles Darwin was aware of Molina as a naturalist, and referred to him four times in The Voyage of the Beagle, but he did not refer to him in The Origin of Species, as there is no indication that Molina anticipated the theory of natural selection.

 Last years

 Molina did not stop from being interested for the fate of his family.
 He corresponded with them until 1795.
 He knew of the death of his mother, his brother, and his nephew Agustín Molina, the only male in the family and heir to his grandparents' fortune.
 The ungrateful nephew, who never had a deference for his uncle who lived in exile beyond the seas, married Doña Manuela Vergara, with whom he was neither happy nor succeeded.
 Upon his death, which occurred suddenly in the houses of the Huaraculén hacienda in February 1815, his property was passed on to his uncle, who was the sole heir.

 His other nephew, Don Ignacio Opazo Castro, owner of Panimávida and neighbor of the deceased don Agustín, took charge of his family's assets, which consisted of an Hacienda and the house of his parents, in Talca.
 A count was made of the homes, and yielded a total of $12,670 pesos.
 Ignacio Opazo exchanged correspondence with Molina, to give him an account of the diligence.

 Juan Ignacio, with deep pain and sadness, replied by letter dated in Bologna on December 11, 1815, which reads as follows: